openline-ai/openline-oasis/packages/server/channels-api/README.md

 On gmail:
 1. Go to your gmail account settings.
 Click on the "Forwarding and POP/IMAP" tab.
 2. Click on the "Add a forwarding address" button.
-3. Enter test@cos-mail.openline.ninja and click "Next".
+3. Enter local@getopenline.com and click "Next".
 4. Login into oasis and look for an email from forwarding-noreply@google.com
 5. Get the verification code, go back to gmail settings, input the code, click "Verify" and then "Proceed".
 6. Click "Save Changes" and you're done.

+## SES - LAMBDA - S3
+Naming convention:
+1. LAMBDA names: $tenant-$domain-sender:
+   * openline-ai-sender,
+   * openline-dev-sender,

+2. S3 bucket names: ses-$emailaddress:
+   * ses-dev-getopenline-com,
+   * ses-openline-getopenline-com
+3. SES rules: $emailaddress:
+    * dev-getopenline-com
+    * openline-getopenline-com

+Region: All of our forwarding infrastructure is in ireland eu-west-2